thingsiplay/retroarch-community-playlists/Arcade/FBNeo - Konami (hari82)/README.md

 your environment.

 - Authors: Hari-82
-- Edit Date: 2024-07-05
+- Edit Date: 2024-07-11

 ## Description

-Collection of Arcade games by Konami up to 1989 for FinalBurn Neo core.
+Collection of Arcade games by Konami for FinalBurn Neo core.